Mailing : 5531 West Northwood Drive Glendale, AZ 85310

 alaska hunting trips

 Our River Base camps offer our most comfortable accommodations and offer one a great chance at harvesting Alaska Brown Bear and Alaska Grizzly Bear, Moose, Caribou, and Black Bear without having to do the more strenuous type of spike camp hunting.
 You still need to be in good shape to have a more successful and enjoyable trip.
 At these camps, we have large wall tents for dining and common use with wood stoves for heat and propane burners for cooking.
 There are generators for power, hot showers, outhouse toilets, and sleeping quarters with cots.
 In these camps, we have satellite phones for communications with each other and emergency use.
-The Guides also carry video cameras to capture your hunt and daily activities so you can forever remember your Alaskan hunt.
+The Guides also carry video cameras and do their best to capture the hunt and daily activities so you can forever remember your Alaskan Adventures.

 If you have found this information has piqued your interest in a Brown Bear type of hunt, please take the time to call us with your questions so we can tell you more about our services.